Topic: Island Senior

 Written on July 3, 2017 at 5:57 am, by

 By Peggy Sue McRae… The smells of summer, Nootka roses, Ocean Spray, and seaweed often trigger memories for me of childhood summers spent at the beach in my grandparents cabin.
 Perched on a rocky point with water on three sides the cabin was affectionately named, “The Barnacle”.
-Decorated with garlands of fishing floats strung by my Continue Reading
+Decorated with garlands of fishing floats strung by Continue Reading

 Island Senior: Taking the Mullis Center Van